-Angolan food and agricultural import regulations and standards are developed and administered by two ministries: the Ministry of Agriculture and Fisheries (note: the Ministry of Agriculture and Forestry merged with the Ministry of Fisheries on April 1, 2020) and the Ministry of Industry and Trade (note: the Ministry of Trade merged with Ministry of Industry on April 1, 2020).
+Angolan food and agricultural import regulations and standards are developed and administered by two ministries: the Ministry of Agriculture and Forestry and the Ministry of Industry and Commerce (note: the Ministry of Commerce merged with Ministry of Industry on April 1, 2020).
 The responsibilities of these ministries are presented in Tables 1 and 2.
 As the tables indicate, there is some overlap in responsibilities among the ministries, causing ambiguity in the development and implementation of import regulations.